Dr Kate Stevens

 I am particularly interested in the nexus of gender, race, and colonial rule, and my publications examine women in southern Aotearoa whaling worlds with Prof Angela Wanhalla, gendered practices and experiences of British and French criminal justice in the early colonial Pacific, and the ways in which coconut commodities (copra, oil) connected the Pacific to the global economy with Prof Judy Bennett.

 New projects extend my work in these areas, including an environmental and social history of Suva, and tracing the history of smell through oils from the Pacific to Europe.

-I am currently completing a book manuscript on Gender, Violence and Criminal Justice in the Colonial Pacific, contracted to Bloomsbury.
+I am currently completing a book manuscript Gender, Violence and Criminal Justice in the Colonial Pacific 1880-1920, forthcoming with Bloomsbury.